rovergulf-archive/ngx-slice-kit/CONTRIBUTING.md

 - Make sure commit messages are in the proper format (see below).
 - Push changes in a topic branch to a personal fork of the repository.
 - Submit a pull request to rovergulf/ngx-slice-kit.
-- The PR must receive a LGTM from two maintainers found in the MAINTAINERS file.
+- The PR must receive a LGTM from at least one of maintainers found in the [ng-engineers](https://github.com/orgs/rovergulf/teams/ng-engineers) team.

 Thanks for contributing!